 Slick Walkways?
 Here’s Where Residents Can Get Free Salt, Sand in Bangor + Area Towns

 One of the most frustrating things about winter.is how slippery it can get out there.
 Especially with the flux in temperatures.
-Warms up and the snow melts.
-Then it gets cold and turns to ice.
-Repeating itself many times so far this winter.
+Snow, then Rain, and there is melting.
+Then the temps drop and wet goes to frozen.

 Ice is great at TD Garden.
 On your driveway and sidewalk, not so much.

 But what to do?
 Most supply stores simply can't keep stock on salt or sand.

 If you live in one of these Bangor-area towns, you can get your salt and sand.
 In most towns, it is free for residential use only.

 Bangor Public Works has free sand, with a little salt mixed into it so it doesn't freeze.
 You can drop by their Main Avenue location Monday to Friday between 8 AM and 4:30 PM Bring your own up to 5-gallon pails, and you can fill two of them for no cost, for Bangor residents.
 Info here.